zalenix/portaldocs/portal-sdk/templates/top-extensions-hosting-service-ev2.md

     .
     <Import Project="$(PkgMicrosoft_Portal_Tools_ContentUnbundler)\build\Microsoft.Portal.Tools.ContentUnbundler.targets" />
     ```
 1. Add a ServiceGroupRootReplacements.json file to the root of your project (right next to your web.config file).

     The `ServiceGroupRootReplacements.json` is a JSON file that defines few properties which are used to generate artifacts that can be used to deploy the extension using EV2.
-You can define multiple objects in this file, each of those objects will map to a environment that you would like to deploy your extension to.
+You can define multiple objects in this file, each of those objects will map to an environment to which  you would like to deploy your extension.
 Below are the properties that should be added to those objects.

 	**ServiceGroupRootReplacementsVersion**: The schema version of the json file.
-The current value is 1.
+The current value is 2.

     **AzureSubscriptionId**: The Id of the subscription that contains the storage account.

     **CertKeyVaultUri**: The keyvault uri that contains the certificate required by EV2.
+This will require you to set up keyvault.

     **ContactEmail**: The contact email of the extension owners.

-    **TargetStorageConStringKeyVaultUri**: The keyvault Uri that contains the storage account connection string.
+    **TargetStorageConStringKeyVaultUri**: The keyvault Uri that contains the storage account connection string, account key, or SASToken.
+This will require you to set up keyvault.

-    **StorageAccountCredentialsType**: The type of credential provided in the "TargetStorageCredentialsKeyVaultUri" property.
+    **StorageAccountCredentialsType**: The type of credential provided in the `TargetStorageCredentialsKeyVaultUri` property.
 Valid values are "ConnectionString", "AccountKey", or "SASToken".

     **TargetContainerName**: The name of the blob container to which to upload the zip files.

-    **PortalExtensionName**: The name of the extension as it is registered in the portal.
-For example Microsoft_Azure_Compute.
+    **PortalExtensionName**: The name of the extension as it is registered in the portal, for example, `Microsoft_Azure_Compute`.

     **FriendlyNames**: A string array that contains friendly names that are managed.